newvertex/TetrisJs/README.md

 # TetrisJs
 Tetris game in JavaScript

-You can play the game on this page : http://newvertex.ir/js/tetrisjs/

 You can play game on web page with just simple HTML or play it on terminal with Node.Js

 To run on terminal just pass the file to Node.js: